 So what happened?
 How did everything change?
 Social was the original catalyst for a whole new way that we create content in the modern day.
 Social was what got Noah and I excited when we thought about building Percolate.

 We were moving from a world where our clients asked us to build out year long campaign calendars.

 Noah and I knew the world had forever changed when marketing conversations moved in this direction.
+From campaign based communication to sustained communication.
 Our job was to start a company to solve these challenges and we went out in the market to make it happen.

 In late 2010 though, the idea of social platforms and their businesses was still very much up in the air.

 Facebook’s valuation was insane in late 2010.
 Employees were selling their shares for $11B!